 Following a successful application for funding from the German Research Foundation (DFG), my funding is secured for three years of research on embedded spatialities and situated practices of coastal management in the Trilateral Wadden Sea Region.
 The project commenced in Autumn 2016 and ran until January 2020.

-A summary is provided below.
 The project represents a continuation of my previous exploratory work at the Wadden Sea (reported here & here) and more broadly on cultural geographies of the coast.
-At a conceptual level there are also strong continuities with my previous research on metageographies and to a lesser degree, soft spaces, in spatial planning.
+At a conceptual level, there are also strong continuities with my previous research on metageographies and to a lesser degree, soft spaces, in spatial planning.

 Publications from this project:

-I have compiled a Wadden Sea bibliography here.
+I have also compiled a Wadden Sea bibliography here.